xjc1022-soda/Minesweeper-COMP2113/README.md

 Welcome to the game landmine.
 You will start at a point on the first column from left (called entrance) and aim to arrive at the destination on the last column on the right.
 The system will tell which point you are now staying at.
-You could move upward, leftward, downward or rightward by 1 step each time. input 'w' to move upwaeds, 's' to move downwords, 'd' to move right , 'a' to move left.(only lower character will be valid)
+You could move upward, leftward, downward or rightward by 1 step each time. input 'w' to move upwards, 's' to move downwards, 'd' to move right , 'a' to move left.(only lower character will be valid)

 steps estimation: you need to input a number to estimate the steps you need to complete the game (if the estimation is far away from the actual number of movements you take, many marks will be deducted.)